-AGG’s attorneys regularly represent dietary supplement companies that have issues before federal and state government agencies, including the Food and Drug Administration (FDA).
-Federal Trade Commission (FTC), Department of Justice (DOJ), Department of Agriculture, Department of Commerce, Department of Defense, Drug Enforcement Agency, Customs and Border Protection and state attorneys’ general.
+We regularly represent dietary supplement companies that have issues before federal and state government agencies, including the Food and Drug Administration (FDA).
+Federal Trade Commission (FTC), Department of Justice (DOJ), Department of Agriculture, Department of Commerce, Department of Defense, Drug Enforcement Agency, Customs and Border Protection, and state attorneys’ general.

-AGG’s Dietary Supplement team is bolstered by the presence of former FDA officials, including the former Deputy Director of the Office of Dietary Supplement Programs, Center for Food Safety and Applied Nutrition, as well as attorneys from the Office of Chief Counsel and the Office of Regulatory Policy within FDA’s Center for Drug Evaluation and Research (CDER).
+Our team is bolstered by the presence of former FDA officials, including the former Deputy Director of the Office of Dietary Supplement Programs, Center for Food Safety and Applied Nutrition, as well as attorneys from the Office of Chief Counsel, and the Office of Regulatory Policy within FDA’s Center for Drug Evaluation and Research (CDER).

-AGG represents clients in rulemaking proceedings before federal and state agencies.
-AGG regularly drafts comments on proposed rules, policies, and guidance documents.
+We represent clients in rulemaking proceedings before federal and state agencies.
+We regularly draft comments on proposed rules, policies, and guidance documents.
 For example, AGG participated with Natural Products Association on the FDA’s revised New Dietary Ingredient (NDI) Guidance shortly after it was issued.
 It has regularly prepared Citizen Petitions at FDA.

-Another area where AGG attorneys regularly advise clients is products containing Cannabidiol (CBD).
-AGG is actively involved in issues around the legal use of CBD.
+Another area where our attorneys regularly advise clients is products containing Cannabidiol (CBD).
+Our team is actively involved in issues around the legal use of CBD.